-Tucked inside the stunning Prague Castle complex is the privately owned Lobkowicz Palace and museum.
+Tucked inside the stunning Prague Castle complex is the privately owned Lobkowicz Palace and Museum.
 This museum belongs to the Lobkowicz family and has stood strong through a great deal of historical events.
-When visiting the castle complex check out the museum, café and perhaps even attend one of their Midday Classic Concerts.
+Stop by when visiting the Prague Castle complex and St. Vitus Cathedral to check out the museum and café.

-Inside you can also learn about the history of the Lobkowicz family itself, which is one of the last surviving Bohemian noble houses.
-If you would like to be transported back to the past through music, grab some tickets to a Midday Classic Concert.
+Inside you can learn about the history of the Lobkowicz family itself, which is one of the last surviving Bohemian noble houses.
+If you would like to be transported back to the past through music, get tickets to one of their many Midday Classic Concert events.
 Seated inside the palace concert hall you can enjoy the music while admiring the Baroque style architecture.
-Once done, grab a bite to eat at the Lobkowicz Palace Café.
+Afterwards, get something to eat at the Café.

-The fascinating Lobkowicz Palace can be easily enjoyed from our nearby Radisson Blu Alcron Hotel, Prague.
-With views of the castle from your room, the hotel provides guests with a lavish and convenient location to explore the whole of Prague's city center.
-Castle lovers can also enjoy touring the 10th century Vysehrad situated on a hill, above the Vltava River.
+The fascinating Lobkowicz Palace can be easily reached from our nearby Radisson Blu Alcron Hotel in Prague.
+With castle views from your room, the hotel provides a lavish and convenient location to explore the whole city center.
+Castle lovers can also explore the 10th century Vyšehrad Castle, situated on a hill above the Vltava River.